 How Cannabis Can Help Relieve Symptoms

-Pain relief is one of medical marijuana’s most well-known benefits.
+Pain relief is one of medical cannabis’ most well-known benefits.
 In fact, the American Academy of Family Physicians, the American Public Health Association, the American Nurses Association and The New England Journal of Medicine all endorse the use of medical marijuana for the treatment of severe chronic pain.

-Marijuana acts as an analgesic, or natural painkiller, in the body’s basic operational system.
+Cannabis acts as an analgesic, or natural painkiller, in the body’s basic operational system.
 There is a role for the cannabinoids found in marijuana for the body’s pain and movement receptors.
 Many areas in the brain that produce our sensing and processing receptors respond to the analgesic effects of cannabis.

-A common side effect of marijuana is drowsiness, and it can therefore be used as a sleep aid.
+A common side effect of cannabis is drowsiness, and it can therefore be used as a sleep aid.
 Cannabis is used for many patients who have difficulty sleeping due to their condition or treatment method.
 Medicinal marijuana patients experience a more restful sleep and wake up feeling more refreshed.

 This allows patients to become more relaxed and stress-free, and to fall asleep faster.